thegooddocsproject/templates/general/general-doctype-guide.md

 # General doctype guide

-This document captures general documentation guide, applicable to most documentation types.
-Sections are referenced by equivalent sections within doctype template and guide docs.
-This guide is designed to provide background information for doc authors, docset owners, and template authors.
+This guide provides common information applicable to most doctype guides.
+Section headings align with doctype template documents.

+It is applicable for for document authors.

+It will also help:
+* A docset owner select and customize a template set.
+* Templateers (template authors) in building a template.

 ## Prerequisites

-To make the best use of this guide, it helps if you have a working knowledge of:
+To write impactful documentation, it helps if you are familiar with:

+* The base-template-set:
+    * base-template, base-example, base-guide, base-checklist, base-theory.
 * The project's documentation style guide.
+    * Refer to the short [highlights from Google’s developer documentation style guide](https://developers.google.com/style/highlights) to quickly learn style essentials.
 * Technical writing basics.
+    * [Google’s tech writer training](https://developers.google.com/tech-writing) is a good source of material and is freely available.
+}

 ## Common fields